mboldnet/GenPwd/README.md

 # GenPwd
-For studying the Python cryptography package.
+A command line app for studying the Python cryptography package.